 How is this missional when I hadn’t spoken about my faith with the guy for about a year?
 His initial experience of Christians was entirely negative.
 He believed they judged him.
 How far would talking about my faith have got me?
 Now we can talk about things.
 He’s open to hearing about things I believe.
 He asks about my family and how church went.
 In short, he feels comfortable talking about things that are important to him with me – a Christian.
 And sometimes it includes faith.
 He would never have done this before.

 3 simple steps for you to begin praying missionially

 Missional prayer begins with opening your eyes.
 It starts with seeing those around you as important to God.
 For me it was the realisation that I wasn’t the centre of God’s universe that helped open my eyes and seeing all those ‘necessary’ interactions with people as opportunities to be an agent of grace.
 What will help open your eyes?

 2. Ask for help

 Missional prayer is about relying on God.
 Ask him for what will help the other person.
 In my experience it is usually either to encourage them or thank them.

 3. Open your mouth

 It’s scary talking to people you don’t know.
-I’m an introvert, I just between you and me, I really don’t like doing it.
-I worry I’ll seems like a weirdo.
+I’m an introvert, and just between you and me, I really don’t like talking to people I don’t know.
+I worry I’ll seem like a weirdo.
 But as I’ve overcome my fear I’ve noticed something else develops.
 People start talking to me.
 They start asking how my kids are?
 In other words, opening your mouth invites people into relationship and ultimately experience some of your relationship with God.

 Leave a comment with how you can apply this in your context.